 space robotics and autonomous deep-submergence sampling systems.

-micro air vehicles, unmanned sea surface vehicles, unmanned underwater vehicles, and planetary surface rovers.
+micro air vehicles, unmanned sea surface vehicles, unmanned underwater vehicles, and planetary surface rovers; robot motion planning.

 - Bio-Inspired Robotics

 Robots inspired by biological forms.
 Bio-inspired design and manufacturing, artificial muscles, adaptive control of bio-inspired robots, biosensors, soft robots, swarming, co-robotics, multifunctional materials and structures, biomaterials, biolocomotion, energy harvesting, autonomy, humanoid robots, modular robots.

 endowing a robot with intelligent behavior by providing it with a processing architecture that allows it to learn and reason about how to behave in response to complex goals in a complex world.
 Cognitive robots integrate perception, cognition and action.